Sonos portable speaker release date, rumors, and everything we know so far

 - What is it?
 The first portable speaker from audio brand Sonos.

 - When will it be released?
-It could be today (August 27) or early September at IFA 2019.
+Still TBC, but could be as soon as IFA 2019 in September.

 - How much will it cost?
 That’s still TBC, but we estimate around $200 / £200 / AU$300.